Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-Mosfruit was one of several fast going fruit carriers, which went back and forth across the Atlantic without an escort, and up until July of 1942 she was the one that had the most Atlantic crossings to her name.
-She was on charter to Canadian Pacific Steamships and on a voyage from Saint John N. B. for Liverpool with general cargo and frozen meat, last reported in position 53 25N 40 00W on June 28, doing 14 knots.
-She did not arrive her destination, so on July 5 escort groups were requested to keep an eye out for her or her lifeboats.
-It turned out that on June 30, at 14:30 GMT, when about 600 n. miles from the northwest coast of Ireland, U-458 (Diggins) had gotten a direct hit with one of his torpedoes, striking forward of the bridge, port side (possibly in No. 2 hold).
+Mosfruit, on charter to Canadian Pacific Steamships, had left St. John, N. B. on June 24-1942, bound for Liverpool with general cargo and frozen meat.
+She was last reported in position 53 25N 40 00W on June 28, doing 14 knots.
+When she had not arrived her destination at the estimated time, escort groups were requested on July 5 to keep an eye out for her or her lifeboats.
+It turned out that at 14:30 GMT on June 30, when about 600 n. miles from the northwest coast of Ireland, U-458 (Diggins) had gotten a direct hit with one of his torpedoes, striking forward of the bridge, port side (possibly in No. 2 hold).
 The wheelhouse, chart house and radio room were damaged, probably because of the vibrations and the weight of the surrounding cement protection.
 The helmsman, Able Seaman Nerdal, was blown down to the deck, the radio operator had to break through the top part of the door to get out.
-The No.'s 2 & 3 hatches blew up, the engine stopped immediately and she listed to port.
+The No.'s 2 and 3 hatches blew up, the engine stopped immediately and she listed to port.
 The port boat was partly destroyed and was pulled along by its tackles, but the starboard lifeboat was successfully launched and moved away from the ship to pick up 3 who had jumped overboard (the 2nd engineer, the 4th engineer and Able Seaman Høifødt).
 By then the ship had straightened up somewhat, but the foreship was deep in the water.

 This picture is from the album of K. Diggins, the Commander of U-458, received from Peter Schmid, Kiel and used here with permission

-(see also this external page for more pictures from K. Diggins' album).
+(this external page has more pictures from K. Diggins' album).

 About 2 hours had now passed since the torpedo had struck.
 The periscope was seen several times, and those in the lifeboats stayed in the vicinity of the ship in the hopes of being able to make use of the motorboat, which was placed on the No. 4 hatch and would hopefully float free if/when the ship sank.
 Also, fearing they had insufficient quantities of water for that many people, they wanted to see if anything could be rescued from the port lifeboat.
 With sail set on the lifeboat and the gig in tow, they moved further away from the ship.
 The men in the gig were transferred to the lifeboat.
 About half an hour later, when the boats were about 1.5 n. miles away, the U-boat came up and set Mosfruit ablaze with 56 shells, and within another half hour, 3 hours after the initial attack they lost sight of her - still burning and in a sinking condition (sunk 56 10N 23 20[40?]W).

 The boats sailed for 7 days towards Ireland.
 The British Allan Beattie was beginning to show the strain by then, asking permission to "go to his cabin"; he also wanted to "bring the captain his tea".
-The next day, on July 8 they were located by the British M/S Empire Hope (Captain G. Williams) 40 n. miles off the Irish coast (west/northwest of Tory Island) and taken to Belfast the same day.
+The next day, on July 8 they were spotted by the British Empire Hope (Captain G. Williams - see also this Guestbook message) 40 n. miles off the Irish coast (west/northwest of Tory Island) and taken to Belfast the same day.
 (The cat had died on the 3rd day as it was always licking salt water off its fur).
 The young Beattie, though clear minded again, was shaky and uneasy so he was taken to a hospital.
-The 3 passengers were left in Belfast while Mosfruit's crew left for Liverpool on a passenger vessel.
+The 3 passengers remained in Belfast while Mosfruit's crew left for Liverpool on a passenger vessel.
 3 men were subsequently admitted to the Norwegian hospital in Westwood with severe swelling in their legs, namely Able Seaman Høifødt, the electrician and the cook, while the rest were distributed between the Norwegian Hostel, Hanover Hotel and Nunns Hotel.

 The maritime hearings were held in Liverpool on July 17-1942 with the captain, the 2nd mate (officer on watch), Able Seaman Gustavsen (lookout) and the 2nd engineer appearing.